tinybirdco/use-case-examples/iterating_api_endpoint/README.md

 [Pull Request](https://github.com/tinybirdco/use-case-examples/pull/201/files)

 In this example, we have an endpoint `top_browsers.pipe` that groups website visits by browser to identify the most frequently used ones.
-We want to modify this endpoint to group the information by both browser and device.
+We want to modify it to group the information by both browser and device.

 - Change the endpoint `pipes/top_browsers.pipe`: